 When it comes to Android tablets, Samsung is the market leader — with devices that run pure Android and a wide slew of apps.
 However, if you're a dedicated Amazon user looking for a portable device to enjoy your favorite Prime content on the go, Fire tablets are a great choice.

-In our path to help you find the right Android tablet for you, we tested them all in the lab, measuring battery life and performance, as well as screen quality.
-When it comes to app quality (something of a lingering question for even the best Android tablets) we've found that your decision might start by how many apps you want -- and not all of these Android tablets get the same apps.
+In our quest to help you find the right Android tablet, we tested many in the lab, measuring battery life and performance, as well as screen quality.
+When it comes to app quality (something of a lingering question for even the best Android tablets) we've found that your decision might start with how many apps you want — and not all of these Android tablets get the same apps.

 The best Android tablets you can buy today

 Why you can trust Tom's Guide?
 Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

 The OnePlus Pad ($479) is an Android tablet worth getting excited about.
 With a huge 13MP rear camera, curved edges and a unique 7:5 aspect ratio, OnePlus’ first slate stands out from the competition.